 Take it Slow

-If you used to lift a certain amount before you stopped working out, start off lighter and ease your way back in.
+If you used to lift a certain amount before you stopped working out, start lighter and ease your way back in.
 You do not want to overdo it your first day out and feel defeated.
-It is fine if you were not where you were before.
+It is okay if you were not where you were before.
 Because your body is not used to that level of activity, trying to pick up where you left off will lead to injuries.
-Start off at a low intensity and build your way up.
+Start at a low intensity and build your way up.
 Increase the intensity and duration after your body feels like it can handle more.
 After a few weeks, you will be close to where you were.